 Research

-I also enjoy working with computational tools and bridging the worlds of data science and economics.
+I also enjoy working with computational tools, and bridging data science and economics.
 Find my GitHub here.

 Published Papers